Some 155,000 public workers in Canada strike over pay dispute

 The strike would also affect 65% of employees at the Canadian Grain Commission, including most inspectors of outbound grain at ports, according to the commission.
 Canada is a major wheat and canola exporter.

-(Additional reporting by Eric Beech, Dan Whitcomb and Kanjyik Ghosh; Editing by Christopher Cushing, Robert Birsel)
+(Reporting by Ismail Shakil and Steve Scherer in Ottawa; additional reporting by Eric Beech, Dan Whitcomb and Kanjyik Ghosh; Editing by Christopher Cushing, Robert Birsel and Jonathan Oatis)

 ((Dan.Whitcomb@tr.com; 310-491-7290;))